Jc-alt logo

 def topKFrequent(self, nums: List[int], k:int) -> List[int]:

-# time complexity: iterate over list of n integers O(n)
+# tc: iterate over list of n integers O(n)

 count = defaultdict(int)